KindleModding/kindlemodding.github.io/content/jailbreaking/jailbreak-faq.md

 ### How can I check if my device is jailbroken?

-Type `;log` into the search bar, if a message pop ups, you're jailbroken.
+Type `;log` into the search bar.
+If a message pops up, you're jailbroken.

-### KUAL stopped working!/I can't no longer launch any of my extensions!
+### KUAL stopped working! / I can't launch any of my extensions!
 Verify if your device is still jailbroken by typing `;log` into the search bar.

 - If it prompted any text, [re-install the hotfix and KUAL](https://kindlemodding.org/jailbreaking/post-jailbreak/setting-up-a-hotfix/) from scratch.
 - If not [re-jailbreak](https://kindlemodding.org/kindle-models) your device.
 - If everything else failed, factory reset your device and start the jailbreak from scratch.

-### I can't no longer update my Kindle after a factory reset/update!
+### I can't update my Kindle after a factory reset/update!

 If you reset your Kindle in a jailbroken state with renametobin left enabled, your Kindle may be in a locked state.
 To fix this, read [this guide](https://kindlemodding.org/jailbreaking/recovering-from-a-reset.html).